Tehipite Valley

 Trail: 9 Miles over rough trail with 3,500′ descent into Tehipite Valley

 We will pack up our basecamp and hike down into Tehipite Valley.
 The first 7 miles of the hike will be over moderate to rough trail until we come to “The Point of No Return” which marks the beginning of the descent into Tehipite Valley.
 With stunning views we will begin our 2.5 mile descent, dropping 3,500 ft. into the valley.
-At the bottom of the switchbacks it is a short mile hike along the Middle Fork of the Kings River and camp.
+Once at the bottom of the switchbacks, the fun continues with flat but rugged mile hike along the Middle Fork of the Kings River to camp.

 Day 4 – Tehipite Valley layover day